CanonicalLtd/maas-docs/en/installconfig-storage.md

 The final storage configuration that a deployed node uses can be influenced significantly.
 MAAS supports traditional disk partitioning as well as more complex options such as LVM, RAID, and Bcache.
-UEFI is also supported.
+UEFI is also supported as a boot mechanism.

 A node's storage is dependant upon the underlying system's disks but its configuration (how the disks get used) is the result of a storage template.
 In